-To rescind the county's designation of a designated facility, the county shall send a letter to the Department on official letterhead signed by the County Behavioral Health Director or his or her designee indicating that the county no longer designates the particular facility.
-If not otherwise specified by the host county in the letter to the Department, the discontinuance shall be effective the date the letter to the Department is postmarked and the facility shall no longer be approved as a designated facility as of this date.
+To rescind the a waiver, either party shall send a letter to the other party on official letterhead signed by their respective Behavioral Health Director or his or her designee indicating that the party no longer grants or requests a waiver.
+If not otherwise specified by the party in the letter to the respective party, the discontinuance shall be effective the date the letter to the party is postmarked and the facility shall no longer be waivered as of this date.